sam5658/color-detection/README.md

 # color-detection
 ### this python file detects color
 #### the code uses an hsv image for color detection
-the code uses opencv and numpy
+the code uses opencv cv2 and numpy np